aws-samples/amazon-eks-security-immersion-day/content/12-image-security/Use Amazon Inspector to manage your build and deploy pipelines for containerized applications/index.en.md

 ---
-title : "Use Amazon Inspector to manage your build and deploy pipelines for containerized applications" weight : 34
+title : "DevSecOps pipeline using AWS CodePipeline,  Amazon Inspector and AWS Security Hub" weight : 34
 ---

 DevSecOps is the practice of integrating security testing at every stage of the software development process.
 In conventional software development methods, security testing was a separate process from the SDLC.
 The security team discovered security flaws only after they built the software.